Wills and Probate Records

 Devon wills were stored at the courts where they were proved until January 1858, when a new system of probate registration was introduced.
 The power to prove wills was taken away from the church courts and a civil probate system was set up.
 A Principal Probate Registry based in London, together with District Probate Registries, were set up.
 From this time on, Devon wills were proved in the Exeter Probate Registry.

-A registered copy of each will and letter of administration was retained in Exeter, and a copy was sent to the Principal Registry in London.
-Thus copies of all wills and administrations for England and Wales from 1858 until the present are also kept in London at the Principal Probate Registry.
-The Principal Probate Registry is now located at First Avenue House, High Holborn in London, and copies of wills can be obtained there in person, or by post from the Probate Registry at York.
+A registered copy of each will and letter of administration was retained in Exeter, and a copy was sent to the Principal Probate Registry in London.
+Thus copies of all wills and administrations for England and Wales from 1858 until the present which were originally held in Exeter were, and are, also held in London at the Principal Probate Registry.
+The Principal Probate Registry is located at First Avenue House, High Holborn in London, but the searchroom which was once located there, where wills could be read and copies obtained in person, has now been closed.
+It is now possible to search for, and obtain, a copy of a will by ordering online, as well as by post.

-At the end of each year since 1858, the Principal Probate Registry has compiled an index, arranged alphabetically, for all the wills and letters of administration received by them in that year.
-Copies of the index were - and still are - also distributed to the District Registries around England and Wales, where they are available for inspection.
+At the end of each year since 1858, the Principal Probate Registry has compiled an index, arranged alphabetically, for all the proved wills and letters of administration received by them in that year.
+This is called the National Probate Calendar.
+Copies of this index/calendar were - and still are - also distributed to the District Probate Registries around England and Wales, where they are available for inspection by the public.
+It is also available online.

 For more information on searching the National Probate Calendar and ordering post-1857 wills, read about locating Devon wills and administrations.